mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-11-11-EA_finance.md

 ## Donations

 How much you donate is up to different circumstances, beliefs and preferences but I think you should donate at least a noticable amount of your income (e.g. 10%) for the following reasons.
+Of course, if your circumstances don't allow it, e.g. because you are a single parent, this doesn't apply to you.

 1. **Moral Uncertainty:** Even if you are very convinced of long-termism like e.g. Will MacAskill you would probably still have some moral uncertainty left and therefore want to hedge against the risk that the short term matters more than you expected.
 The more short-termist you are the more willing you should be to donate larger parts of your income to alleviate suffering right now.
 Even if you are 100 percent certain that long-termism is true it still makes sense to donate - just to different organisations.
 The <a href='https://longtermrisk.org/'>center on long-term risk</a> probably has a better overview of when and where it makes sense to use money and if that money is supposed to be placed in the most effective way possible to improve the long-term you are with high probability not the best actor to decide where it should go.